Heat Pump Residential Registered Vendor FAQ

 Below you’ll find answers to some of the most common questions about our residential heat pump program we hear from Residential Registered Vendors.

-Yes and no. Yes, the heating capacity of multi-zone heat pumps counts towards the 80%/100% of home’s peak heating load, but no, their cost isn’t rebate-eligible.
+The heating capacity of multi-zone heat pumps counts toward the home’s peak heating load, but their cost isn’t rebate-eligible.

-The advantages of single-zone heat pumps are 1) they provide backup for one another 2) they provide better comfort, and 3) they cost less to operate.
+Some advantages of single-zone heat pumps are 1) they provide backup for one another, 2) they provide better comfort, and 3) they cost less to operate.

 1. Backup